 Charred beans with a sea weed flavoured sour cream dip.

 At Volt you choose between two set menus, one with four dishes and one with six, and to that you can order a set of matching wines.
 We chose to have four dishes, something I think is a fairly good idea when you visit a restaurant with set menus for the first time.
 That way you get a good idea of what they can do while not feeling overly full.
 We also opted for the matching wines and were pleasantly surprised.
-Each wine matched its dish perfectly and when my sister at one point mentioned that she wasn’t that fond of Chablis they switched a planned wine for another one.
+Each wine matched its dish perfectly and when my sister at one point mentioned that she wasn’t that fond of Muscat they switched a planned wine for another one.
 Now that’s what I call customer service!

 They also provided me with their own home made gluten free bread that was filled with blueberries and one of the most delicious breads I have ever eaten!